build-on-aws/content/posts/amazon-bedrock-langchaingo-llm/index.md

 |ToC|
 |---|

 One of our earlier blog posts discussed the initial steps for [diving into Amazon Bedrock by leveraging the AWS Go SDK](https://community.aws/concepts/amazon-bedrock-golang-getting-started).
 Subsequently, our second blog post expanded upon this foundation, showcasing [a Serverless Go application designed for image generation with Amazon Bedrock and AWS Lambda](https://community.aws/tutorials/amazon-bedrock-lambda-image-gen-golang).

-In both instances, we directly accessed Amazon Bedrock APIs from the application, avoiding any additional layers of abstraction or frameworks/libraries.
+[Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-langchaingo&sc_geo=mult&sc_country=mult&sc_outcome=acq) is a fully managed service that makes base models from Amazon and third-party model providers (such as Anthropic, Cohere, and more) accessible through an API.
+The applications demonstrated in those blog posts accessed Amazon Bedrock APIs directly, thereby avoiding any additional layers of abstraction or frameworks/libraries.
 This approach is particularly effective for learning and crafting straightforward solutions.

 But, developing generative AI applications goes beyond simply using large language models (LLMs) via an API.
 You need to think about other parts of the solution which include intelligent search (also known as semantic search that often requires specialized data stores), orchestrating sequential workflows (for e.g. invoking another LLM based on the previous LLM response), loading data sources (text, PDF, links etc.) to provide additional context for LLMs, maintaining historical context (for conversational/chatbot/QA solutions) and much more.
 Implementing these features from scratch can be difficult and time-consuming.

 Enter [LangChain](https://www.langchain.com/), a framework that provides off the shelf components to make it easier to build applications with language models.
 It is supported in multiple programming languages.
 This obviously includes Python, but also JavaScript, Java and Go.

 [langchaingo](https://github.com/tmc/langchaingo) is the LangChain implementation for the Go programming language.
-This blog post covers how to extend `langchaingo` to use [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-langchaingo&sc_geo=mult&sc_country=mult&sc_outcome=acq), which is a fully managed service that makes base models from Amazon and third-party model providers (such as Anthropic, Cohere, and more) accessible through an API.
+This blog post covers how to extend `langchaingo` to use foundation model from Amazon Bedrock.

 > The code is available [in this GitHub repository](https://github.com/build-on-aws/langchaingo-amazon-bedrock-llm)